Spread and transmission

 Watch for or monitor your symptoms of COVID-19.
 If your symptoms worsen or become severe, you should seek medical care.

-For COVID-19, a close contact is anyone who was within 6 feet of an infected person for at least 15 minutes.
+For COVID-19, a close contact is anyone who was within 6 feet of an infected person for a total of 15 minutes or more.
 An infected person can spread COVID-19 starting 48 hours (or 2 days) before the person had any symptoms or tested positive for COVID-19.

 Yes, you are still considered a close contact even if you were wearing a mask while you were around someone with COVID-19.
 Masks are meant to protect other people in case you are infected, and not to protect you from becoming infected.